Loading...

 In 2024, only 65% of Jakarta's residents had access to clean, safe piped water and access is uneven across the city.

-In the northern central parts of Jakarta, coverage is much better with over 60% of people connected to piped water supplies.
+In the north and central parts of Jakarta, coverage is much better with over 60% of people connected to piped water supplies, but in south central Jakarta, most areas have less than 40% access, and in parts of south Jakarta, it drops under 20%.

 This shows a clear divide in water access between different areas.

-Poorer districts often with large, informal settlements are less likely to be connected to formal infrastructure, making residents more dependent on unsafe or unreliable water sources.
+Poorer districts often with large informal settlements are less likely to be connected to formal infrastructure, making residents more dependent on unsafe or unreliable water sources.

 According to the map, which areas had the highest piped water access?
-Was it A: western and southern Jakarta.

 Excellent.